-Supply chain and logistics networks are complex systems spanning the globe that consist of partners and equipment connected by people and technologies designed to function seamlessly.
+Supply chain and logistics networks are complex systems spanning the globe that consists of partners and equipment connected by people and technologies designed to function seamlessly.
 Small disconnects in communications or lost connections create a ripple effect that impacts this ecosystem.
 Harnessing this ‘symphony’ digitally and translating events from data to actionable business analytics represents an enormous business opportunity.
-Whether a family-owned business or a publicly traded enterprise, digitizing the supply chain and transitioning from reactive firefighting to proactive strategy and problem anticipation will drive consumer loyalty, increase profitability, and ultimately fortify a company’s sustainability.
+Whether a family-owned business or a publicly-traded enterprise, digitizing the supply chain and transitioning from reactive firefighting to proactive strategy and problem anticipation will drive consumer loyalty, increase profitability, and ultimately fortify a company’s sustainability.

 Disconnected data weakens visibility and oversight

 Accounting for the daily activities of a supply chain manager – from coordinating logistics and executing warehouse operations, to managing staff and maintaining external partnerships – there are several demands on their time that require substantial attention to detail to ensure the supply chain runs seamlessly.
-If a company does not have a smooth process for collecting and analyzing their data, the numbers would serve more as a hinderance to productivity rather than as a tool to enable rapid growth, based on the time and effort required to find the true reference point.
+If a company does not have a smooth process for collecting and analyzing their data, the numbers would serve more as a hindrance to productivity rather than as a tool to enable rapid growth, based on the time and effort required to find the true reference point.

 In the instance where methods for tracking operations of planned, active, and actual events are dispersed among several platforms, such as spreadsheets, emails, or hard copy purchase orders and invoices, a supply chain manager can only make decisions based on an incomplete data story through a paper trail or rickety spreadsheets.